jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

     pod/a517-istio-7b4d4b7c96-zqnv4           1/1     Running   0          9d
     pod/tanzu-java-web-app-6778d5978b-q9v9v   2/2     Running   0          9d
     ```

-    Things to notice
-    - The app has two containers, as it has the istio sidecar reuired for service mesh capabilities (mTLS) and observability.
-    - Ingress into the space down to the application pod is possible thanks to the Istio Gateway.
-        - The `default-istio-gateway` has the `EXTERNAL-IP/CNAME` to access the app from outisde the k8s cluster.
-        - The Istio Gateway has been `Programmed` with the domain, listerners, ports, etc that we need.
-Let's see that in detail next.

 3. Let's check the HTTPRoute resource and the Gateway resource
     ```